AugustRoad/AugustRoad/README.md

 # Hi, I am Kevin Ma 👨‍💻

 I am a Full Stack Software Developer and in the process of learning Machine-Learning/Artificial Intelligence.
-I love to work with and learn new technologies so please contact me for potential opportunities.
+I love working with and learning new technologies so please contact me for potential opportunities.

 ### 🔭 Have a look at my [website]().